 Origin is a Windows application.
-You can run Origin on an Intel-based Mac if you have installed virtualization software and set up a virtual computer running Microsoft Windows.
-For more information, see the Run Origin on a Mac page in the Help Center on the OriginLab website (originlab.com/HelpCenter).
+You can run Origin on an Intel-based Mac from Boot Camp or by running a virtualization software.
+For more information, see the Running Origin on Mac using Virtualization Software, on the OriginLab website.

 There are three steps that must be completed to prepare Origin for use: